Scrutinizing a massless dark photon: basis independence: Physical effects of a massless dark photon

 where $\alpha = e^2/4\pi$.
-Explaining $\Delta a_{\mu}$ with $a_{\mu,X}^{\gamma}$ seemingly indicates physical effect of the massless dark photon depending on the artificial rotation angle $\beta$.
+Explaining $\Delta a_{\mu}$ with $R_X {\alpha}/{(2\pi)}$ seemingly indicates physical effect of the massless dark photon depending on the artificial rotation angle $\beta$.

 However, since both photon and dark photon fields are massless, their contributions to muon $g-2$ should be included consistently.
-Apart from the massless dark photon field $X$, the photon field $A$ in the loop should also be considered.
-Similar to $a_{\mu,X}^{\gamma}$, we obtain
+Apart from the massless dark photon field $X$, the photon field $A$ in the loop should also be taken into account.
+Adding them up, we obtain